benwzj/Rocket-Exercise/exercise-requirement/ASSUMPTIONS.md

 [LIST WHAT IS STILL TO DO HERE]

-- The Layout is not good for mobile.
 - the data in server is not updated.
-- Right and Bottom side left scroll bar space. need to remove them.
+- Right and Bottom side left scroll bar space.
 - Mission list items are not work well when the viewport becoming narrow.
+- The Layout is not good for mobile.

 # Changes to the starter project